 - Winx Club: Stormy.
 It's even in her name!
 Also Icy to an extent.
 She can manipulate Ice and snow.

-- My Little Pony: Friendship Is Magic: Pegasi all have this ability, to the point that controlling the weather is a common job for them.
+- My Little Pony: Friendship Is Magic: Pegasi all have this ability, to the point that controlling the weather is a common job for them (as is the case for Rainbow Dash).
 Earlier incarnations of the franchise did not give pegasi this ability.
 Unicorns are mentioned and eventually shown to be able to use their magic for this purpose, both by manipulating existing clouds the way pegasi do and creating clouds wholesale.
-Of course, those are special cases (Princess Luna is all races at once, and extremely powerful, Trixie was under the control of an Artifact of Doom, Rarity believing she had Rainbow Dash's job and destiny.)
+However, other than Trixie and Twilight Sparkle, all instances shown are special cases (Princess Luna is all races at once, and extremely powerful, and Rarity believed she had Rainbow Dash's job and destiny.)

 - Danny Phantom villain Vortex has this power.
 Given the nature of ghosts in this series, he may well be the Anthropomorphic Personification of storms.
 Danny himself had temporary control over weather when he got zapped by Vortex's lightning.